n-kimberly/biz-crud/README.md

 - Users can favorite any post and be emailed with updates on that post
 - User's profile displays their posts and comments
 - Users can add a Gravatar to their profile
-- User roles available: admin or standard user
+- User roles available: admin, moderator, and standard
 - Admins can delete and create any topic or post
-- Development database is seeded automatically with users, topics and posts
+- Development database is seeded automatically with users, topics, and posts

 ## Built With